Fast and Fair Simultaneous Confidence Bands for Functional Parameters: Introduction

 \section{Introduction}

 As part of the big data revolution, statistical tools have made astonishing strides towards handling increasingly complex and structured data.
 Data gathering technologies have allowed scientists, businesses, and government agencies to collect data on increasingly sophisticated phenomena, including high-dimensional measurements, functions, surfaces, and images.
-A major tool set that has emerged for handling highly complex and smooth structures is Functional Data Analysis, FDA \citep{RS_2005_book,FV2006_book,hsing2015theoretical,KR2017_book}.
+A major tool set that has emerged for handling such highly complex and smooth structures is Functional Data Analysis, FDA \citep{RS_2005_book,FV2006_book,hsing2015theoretical,KR2017_book}.
 There, one has access to rich, dynamic, and smooth structures, while also having some degree of repetition, allowing researchers to fit complex and flexible nonparametric statistical models.

 Despite the success and maturity of FDA, some foundational questions remain unanswered or underdeveloped.
-This work is concerned with a fundamental goal of statistical inference: quantifying estimation uncertainty with simultaneous confidence bands.
-This problem has received increasing attention in recent years, however, current solutions usually suffer from one of several major drawbacks: (1) they are computationally expensive, (2) they result in bands that are very conservative, or (3) they control only the point-wise type-I error rate.
+This work is concerned with a fundamental goal of statistical inference: quantifying estimation uncertainty with simultaneous confidence bands for functional parameters (mean functions, regression functions, etc.).
+Simultaneous confidence bands have received increasing attention in recent years, however, current solutions usually suffer from one of several major drawbacks: they are computationally expensive, they result in bands that are very conservative, they cannot be used in the case of fragmentary functional data, or they can only be interpreted globally---not locally.
+In this work we present a broad framework based on random process theory that solves the aforementioned issues.
+Our bands possess a number of desirable qualities, but two are especially noteworthy.